Utarasetyaw/utarasetyaw/README.md

 ###

-<p align="left">Hi, I'm Utara Setya from Indonesia. <a href="https://www.utarasetya.my.id" target="_blank">www.utarasetya.my.id</a><br><br>🔭 I’m working as the Founder of Pinterjualan, an import buy-and-sell company, and Reetech, an IT consulting firm.<br>📚 I'm currently learning advanced data science techniques and exploring innovative ways to integrate technology into business operations.<br>⚡ In my free time, I enjoy exploring the latest tech trends, mentoring aspiring entrepreneurs, and refining my skills in data analytics.</p>
+<p align="left">Hi, I'm Utara Setya from Indonesia. <br><br>🔭 I’m working as the Founder of Pinterjualan, an import buy-and-sell company, and Reetech, an IT consulting firm.<br>📚 I'm currently learning advanced data science techniques and exploring innovative ways to integrate technology into business operations.<br>⚡ In my free time, I enjoy exploring the latest tech trends, mentoring aspiring entrepreneurs, and refining my skills in data analytics.</p>

 ###